ibnuarz/ColorRecognition_API_TensorFlow/README.md

 1. Run the Flask application: `python precolor.py`
 2. Upload an image file using the provided HTML form or make POST requests to the `/` endpoint.
 3. Receive JSON responses with color predictions.
+4. If you run on local you can use local server example `http://127.0.0.1:5000/` but in this case i use endpoint from google cloud

 ## License
 This project is licensed under the MIT License